kanno-soe/kanno-soe/Exposition/Theory.md

 |---|---|
 | **mujishō-sōe** — mutual dependence without own-being | **genjōkōan** — the case manifesting fully |

 The **dependence-face** names the relation retained when additions are forgotten; the **enactment-face** names how that relation comes forward as a case.
 Mujishō-sōe is the dependence-face of Row 1: this Encounter has no self-standing substrate.
-Genjō is its enactment-face: that empty dependence nevertheless manifests as this call, this receiving, this response. *Provisional* doesn’t mean half-real or merely hypothetical, it says that the case is concrete without being promoted into a final ground.
+Genjōkōan is its enactment-face: that empty dependence nevertheless manifests as this call, this receiving, this response. *Provisional* doesn’t mean half-real or merely hypothetical, it says that the case is concrete without being promoted into a final ground.

 ## From no rank to practice-realization